syntaxticsugr/SystemUI-Patcher/README.md

 Alternatively you can merge manually by adding all xml into substratumXML folder

 Edit module prop and enter you module id name and description accordingly.

-If any issue reach out to me on @cool_modules69 telegram